 - 14% are academics

-We aim to find the most potent, useful and directly applicable new management insights and translate them for business executives and management teams who can put them to work.
+We look for the most potent, useful, and directly applicable new management insights and translate them so business executives and management teams can put them to work.
 While we seek manuscript submissions within a wide range of management disciplines, we have a particular interest in research and analysis that demonstrates the role of technology in transforming the practice of management.

 We’re looking for great new ideas with an emphasis on “new.”
 If you have an observation on a mainstream management trend of the moment, MIT SMR isn’t the right place for that.
 We continue to look for the next transformative management ideas and methods.
 If that’s what you have to offer, and you want to share your discoveries and insights with the best of the best, we welcome your article submission.